 // Execute

-// Password updated successfully, delete session and redirect to login page
+// Password updated successfully, destroy session and redirect to login page

 session_destroy();